eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 Configuring the History
 -----------------------

-The History has its own configuration structure, the :class:`HistoryAttributes`.
+The History has its own configuration structure, the |HistoryAttributes-api|.

 Changing the maximum size of the payload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^